 - We require that you come prepared with your own mask or face covering during your visit.

-- We have allowed greater time between patients to reduce waiting times for you, as well as to reduce the number of patients in the reception area at any one time and increased time for additional sterilization between patients.
+- We have allowed greater time between patients to reduce waiting times for you and reduce the number of patients in the reception area at any one time and increased time for additional sterilization between patients.

-- Unfortunately, we are unable to accommodate visitors into the practice, with the exception of special needs or an unaccompanied minor.
+- Unfortunately, we cannot accommodate visitors into the practice, except for special needs or unaccompanied minors.

 - Appointments will be managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment.
 We will be in touch to schedule the appointments that have been rescheduled.
 Please know that we are exploring options for appointment availability and will be in touch as we work through this process.

-In addition, we have also increased the protocol for sterilization, disinfection and air purification in the office.
+Also, we have increased the protocol for sterilization, disinfection, and air purification in the office.
 We will also offer you options to pay for treatment by telephone.
 We realize that many of you may have been impacted financially over the last few months.
 We are pleased to announce that we will be offering an in-house benefit plan this summer.

 Thank you for your continued loyalty.
-We value your trust and look forward to welcoming back our patients, neighbors and friends.
+We value your trust and look forward to welcoming back our patients, neighbours, and friends.